sgissinger/CheckBoxComboBox/README.md

 Forked from Martin Lottering project (visible on codeproject.com)

 The main addition is a DataGridViewCheckBoxComboBoxColumn which allows the use of this control in a...DataGridView.
+And some minor corrections in order to make the control work smoothly.

 It's designed to use DataSource capabilities.
 If the column is bound to a Dataset, the linked property must be set to Object type.

 ```
 List<Status> statuses = new List<Status>();